HOME CONTACT | TECHNICAL | CONVERTER | VIDEO | LINKS

 The set-up felt a little tentative – almost as if the bike were on tiptoes – at low speeds but the harder I rode it the better it handled.
 The suspension settings would probably need to be softened to make it comfortable on the street – which would then make it a bit wiggly on hard cornering.
 This is a focused sports machine, not an all-rounder.

-Its masses – including the rider – are well centred and the bike flicks smartly from side to side; the steering is superbly accurate and surprisingly light despite the factory-fitted damper across the forks, hidden inside the fairing.
+Its masses – including the rider – are well centered and the bike flicks smartly from side to side; the steering is superbly accurate and surprisingly light despite the factory-fitted damper across the forks, hidden inside the fairing.

 Yet it's surprisingly stable; the K5 refused to shake its head under acceleration and held its line like it was on rails at any cornering speeds I could achieve.
 Thanks to the lowered footpegs the seating position is not as extreme as I expected and once I got used to the bike I was quite comfortable, although my forearms did get a little pumped up at first.